sendecomp/veins/README.md

 ### Qtenv
 Main OmNeT++ runtime simulation GUI

+### erlangen.rou.xml
+This generates the different types of traffic that SUMO + TraCI spawn/manage.

 ## 5 - Useful Links
 In no particular order, links that were useful resources of information at some point.